CASE FILE #BLPD-1954-03-08-001

 Constance Apprehended

-Constance is found unconscious after another suicide attempt and is apprehended by police.
+Constance is found unconscious after another suicide attempt and arrested.

 Jan 17, 1967